TheRealPatronum/backendApiMongoDB/readme.md

 Give the database the name eshop-database and the collections you give the same name as the files you import.

 then you have a functional backend api server if you use the code in this repo

+Still som testing to do.
+I will test this from the front end.
+Build start soon.